 In some cases, we might support custom actions, which are only done on explicit request and written approval of a client.
 For example, custom actions would be “Add to Wishlist” or “Share on Facebook.”

 Crobox uses Machine Learning (ML) and Artificial Intelligence (AI) to optimize serving personal promotions.
 Currently, we apply machine learning at the following levels:

 - 1.Product Targeting

 One core element of our ML is to predict which products are most suitable to enrich with promotions.
 Product targeting is done at an experiment level.
 Products are targeted per experiment to create the best match for the Visitor Context and are in the best interest of that particular experiment.
 As a logical consequence of this, different products can be targeted given the visitor Context of the Data Subject.

-Product targeting only takes into account which products a Data Subject has seen or interacted with in a given experiment.
-Based on this selection of products, similarities with other Data Subjects can be calculated and used to recommend or target products that are shared by the closest peers but not yet seen by given Data Subject.
+Product targeting only takes into account which products a Data Subject has seen or interacted within a given experiment.
+Based on this selection of products, similarities with other Data Subjects can be calculated and used to recommend or target products that are shared by the closest peers but not yet seen by the given Data Subject.

 The techniques used all belong to the field of Collaborative Filtering (CF).